MelvynnHadia/storyhub/README.md

-# you're going to have to create the folder 'screens' on your own because it wont let me
+# you're going to have to create the folder 'screens' on your own because it wont let me upload it